codefellows-seattle-javascript-401n4/lab-04-bitmap/lab-kyle/README.md

-Working with Thao and James.
+Worked on the color-shift module with James.